defold/defold/editor/doc/defnode.md

 ### Pseudo code

-* Translate the defnode forms to a map representation, via `internal.node/process-node-type-forms`.
-In this representation we have user supplied production functions and generated behavior functions as `(fn [...] ...)` forms
+* Translate the `defnode` forms to a map representation, via `internal.node/process-node-type-forms`.
+In this representation we have user supplied production functions and generated behavior functions as `(fn [...] ...)` forms.
-* Find all these function forms and their locations
+* Find all these function forms and their locations.
-* Replace the function forms with a generated function name "dollar-name"
+* Replace the function forms with a generated function name "dollar-name".
-* Emit "dollar-name" `def`'s for the functions, and setup code implementing the node type
+* Emit "dollar-name" `def`'s for the functions, and setup code implementing the node type.

 Note that when the bundled editor is started, there is no macro expansion going on - only the emitted `def`'s and setup code remain of